Thursday, May 30, 2024

 Mountain Lake (Oil on Canvas)

 I am 90% certain this demonstrably old painting doesn’t qualify as the kind of amateur or even semi-amateur art we normally showcase here.
 It’s so good that I think it was probably department-store-bought ala the 60s or 70s equivalent of Target or Walmart (ie The Treasury, Zayre, Woolco, Sears, Kmart etc.) The only reason I have that lingering, niggling, pesky 10% of doubt is because we have a) birch trees, b) snowy mountains, and c) a lake involved, all of which are popular subjects for painting round these here parts.
 As usual, until someone proves me wrong and can demonstrate that it was mass-produced, it stays.
-But if this was legit amateur human being semi-local created art, it’s pretty good I think.
+But if this was legit amateur human being semi-local created art, I think we can all agree that what we are seeing here is some pretty good work.

 “Borealis has Landed” (Acrylic on Canvas)